 Bilexa Bass – Singing Fish, Sound-Actived 3D-printed Vibrator and Scared Spider Toy.
-I wanted to highlight these funny (sometimes crazy!) projects as they are using my version of simplified implementation of DFT I created for project ATtiny13 – dance lights with FFT and because the authors are very idea-driven, original and just awsome.
+I wanted to highlight these funny (sometimes crazy!) projects as they are using my version of simplified implementation of DFT I created for project ATtiny13 – dance lights with DFT and because the authors are very idea-driven, original and just awsome.

 Bilexa Bass – Singing Fish (Bob, ATtiny84)